 A story about the growing practice of Indigenous land acknowledgment at New York City dance spaces, a movement catalyzed by Emily Johnson.
 (The New York Times, 8/1/18)

-For Magazin im August, the magazine of Berlin's Tanz im August festival, I interviewed "action architect" Elizabeth Streb after a visit to her troupe's Williamsburg headquarters.
+For Magazin im August, the magazine of Berlin's Tanz im August festival, an interview with "action architect" Elizabeth Streb.

-Three stars of the new FX show — Ryan Jamaal Swain, Dominique Jackson, and Jason A. Rodriguez — talked with me about their experiences as dancers.
+Three stars of the FX show — Ryan Jamaal Swain, Dominique Jackson, and Jason A. Rodriguez — talk about dancing on- and offscreen.
 (The New York Times, 7/17/18)

 A profile of the New York City Ballet principal, whose own company, the Ashley Bouder Project, provides a creative platform for women and other underrepresented voices in ballet.
 (The New York Times, 6/30/18)